liuyanghejerry/painttyServer/docs/formats.md

 		result: false
 	}

+If the request succeeds, everyone in room will recieve another message:

+	{
+		'action': 'clearall',
+		'signature': '26d25f9100ff5d1a7d9280094299be88cb4615e1'
+	}

+Here the `signature` is the new signature of the archive.

 ### Room interaction

 Interaction between client and room can be achieved via command socket or channal.
 For security reason, each request needs a `clientid`.
 If recieved `clientid` is unknown, the request may be abandoned.